aleksanderkoder/FuryMusic/README.md

 - Create your own account and sign in
 - Browse and play user submitted music
 - Upload your own music for other users to listen to
-- Customize the look of the app by changing the background image to your own choosing
+- Customize the look of the app by changing the background image to your own liking
 - Download submitted music to your own machine
-- Delete music you have uploaded yourself
+- Delete music you have uploaded
 - Copy song links and share the music with others
 - Play/pause current played song
 - Automatically plays next song